ankitj-97/made-template/README.md

 ## Project Structure

 - **Data Collection:** Python code for downloading and extracting the reuqired data in CSV format (pipeline.py).
-- **Data Engineering:** Functions for transforming unclean data into a clean and usable pandas DataFrame(piepline.py).
+- **Data Engineering:** Functions for transforming unclean data into a clean and usable pandas DataFrame(piepline.py) and saving it in sqlite format.
 - **Result:** Ipynb report to present useful findings.

 ## Important links: